369x7000/simple-calculator/README.md

 - **Python 3.6+**
 - **Kivy 2.0.0+**

-## Contributing

-Contributions are welcome!
-If you have any ideas, suggestions, or issues, feel free to open an issue or submit a pull request.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.